kitttn/temptest/Quick-Start-Guide.md

 Follow these steps to build the firmware images for the APB1 and APB2 microcontrollers on the BDB.
-There is no need to build or flash the SVC (Supervisory Controller) firmware because the SVC on your BDB has been preloaded with firmware.
+There is no need to build or flash the SVC (Supervisory Controller) firmware because the SVC on the BDB is preloaded with firmware prior to shipping.

 1. `cd $HOME/nuttx`
 2. `./build_ara_image.sh ara bridge/es2-debug-apbridgea`